mikhailshilkov/azure-serverless-workshop/README.md

 ### Lab 2 - Deploy Serverless Applications with Azure Functions

-In this lab, you deploy a Azure Function Apps with HTTP-triggered serverless functions.
+In this lab, you deploy an Azure Function App with HTTP-triggered serverless functions.

 [Get Started with Lab 2](./02-serverless/README.md)

 ### Lab 3 - Deploy a Data Processing Pipeline

 In this lab, you deploy a Azure Function Apps that is triggered by messages in an Event Hub.
-The device data from the messages are saved to Azure Cosmos DB.
+Device data from the messages are saved to Azure Cosmos DB.
 You setup a dead-letter queue for messages that failed to be processed and Azure Application Insights for monitoring.

 [Get Started with Lab 3](./03-telemetry/README.md)

 ### Lab 4 - Deploy a Status Function App

-In this lab, you deploy a Azure Function Apps that retrieves data from the Cosmos DB collection.
+In this lab, you deploy an Azure Function App that retrieves data from the Cosmos DB collection.
 That's the first step to building a web application that shows drone data to end users.

 [Get Started with Lab 4](./04-status/README.md)